Förbundet

-Förbundet is the seventh studio album by the Swedish folk rock band Garmarna.
+Förbundet (in English The Federation) is the seventh studio album by the Swedish folk rock band Garmarna.
 Released in 2020, it is their first album on the Season of Mist label.
 Unlike the previous album 6 and similar to albums before that, Förbundet is again dominated by traditional instruments, melodies and lyrics, although there are still numerous electronic influences.
 These were added in cooperation with Christopher Juul of Heilung who also produced the album.
 Most tracks tell sinister folklore stories but the album includes two original titles written entirely by Garmarna.
 Anders Norudde of Hedningarna, Maria Franz of Heilung and Swedish folk singer Ulf Gruvberg appear as guest musicians.

 Themes

 The album focuses on dark folklore and on themes like departure, jealousy, old age, longing and tristesse.
 E.g. the first track and first single of the album references the fierce warrior Ramunder who, according to the band, "likes to smite his enemies out of pure joy."